Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 By Kisembo Immaculate | Mental and Physical Health | December 04, 2025

-Young people, you are vital to our nation’s future.
-Pope Francis, in Laudato Si’, said, “our bodies are gifts from God, and caring for them is an essential part of caring for creation.”
-This message matters even more during the holidays, when you may have more free time, fewer restrictions, and a different form of supervision, which can make it easier to fall into temptations.
-I would like to share some ideas on how you can look after your mental and physical health as a way of caring for God’s creation, starting with yourself.
+Dear young people, you play a vital role in our future.
+Pope Francis, in his encyclical Laudato Si’, reminds us that “our bodies are gifts from God, and caring for them is an essential part of caring for creation.”
+This message is especially relevant during the holidays, when you may have more free time and less structure, which can present new challenges.
+I would like to offer some suggestions on how you can care for your mental and physical health as an important part of caring for God’s creation, beginning with yourselves.

 1. Your Body Is God’s Creation: Protect It

-Our bodies are not accidents; they are masterpieces made by God.
+Our bodies are not accidents; they are masterpieces created by God.
 St. Paul teaches, “Your body is the temple of the Holy Spirit” (1 Cor 6:19).
-Looking after your physical health is not just a personal choice; it is a responsibility.
+Caring for your physical health is not only a personal choice but also a responsibility.

 Healthy Choices Youth Should Prioritise During Holidays